michalmytych/statscore-recruitment-task/README.md

 # Solution for recruitment task: Football Events Application

+## Architecture approach
+Because I decided to focus mainly on meeting the business requirements of the project, I avoided adding complex architecture and modeling.
+Instead, I chose a simpler approach that is still clean and correct in my opinion.

+At the same time, I’d like to explain what approaches I would use in a more developed version of this project:
+	•	Event Sourcing seems like a good fit, because it naturally allows building complex projections from different types of events.
+I utilized model which is a simple example of event-first approach: calculating statistics as live events projection.
+	•	CQRS would also work well, as it clearly separates read and write models—especially since these processes would likely be handled by different business actors.
+For example, data providers could handle statistics updates, while SaaS clients would focus on reading data.
+	•	DDD (Domain-Driven Design) also makes sense, as it helps with clean implementation of business rules.
+It is also a popular standard, which makes the code easier to understand for other developers.

+In this solution, however, I focused on the technical requirements instead of adding more abstraction layers.
+At the same time, I kept a clear separation between application code and domain processes (event handling), so the structure remains safe and maintainable.

+All simplifications are explained in code comments (although in a real project I would avoid adding so many comments).
+I also proposed an infrastructure-level approach by introducing a message broker and meeting the real-time requirement using WebSockets.

 ## Key decisions & changes
 * Completely removed `statistics` as a persisted image of events - instead I introduced generating them on-the-fly as a projection of events.
 This eliminates a lot of problems & complications with data integrity `events state <-> statistics state`.
 The cost of this decision is that calculations are performed on every request but as the feature seems reads-heavy and not really writes-heavy, caching could solve this problem.